robinsonkwame/af_routing/README.md

 # af_routing
 Set of custom scripts for standing up and using OSRM related libraries for computing in community economics

+# TL;DR

+if you want to run the frontend and backend on the same machine, you can run

+`./setup.sh && export OSRM_BACKEND=localhost && ./run.sh`

 # QuickStart

 ## 1 Setup